janosh/matbench-discovery/site/src/routes/preprint/+page.md

 Just like minerals, oil or any other finite resource, the task of discovering new materials will necessarily become more challenging over time as currently undersampled regions of materials space are explored.
 Before the results of this benchmark, we saw grounds for debate on which is the most promising ML discovery methodology to develop further.
 We now believe the path to making ML a ubiquitous discovery tool is straightforward and one the field is already pursuing: training foundational UIPs on significantly more data may get us there even without further algorithmic or model improvements.
 If we manage to double or triple the discovery acceleration factor, the benefits of including ML in materials discovery workflows will significantly outweigh the setup costs.

-We welcome further model submissions to our GitHub repo [{repo}]({repo}).
+We welcome further model submissions at [{repo}]({repo}).

 ## Acknowledgments